sguox002/leetcode/review/math-review.md

 and then we iterate all 2^n to get same string check if the two string equal

-343. Integer Break
-see dp

-357. Count Numbers with Unique Digits from 0 to 10^n get the number of unique digits 9*9*8*7*6...

 592. Fraction Addition and Subtraction need to find the lcm for all demom